The Symplectic Schur Process: Introduction

 As in the case of Schur processes~\eqref{eq:Schur process}, one would expect some kind of ``skew universal symplectic characters'' to exist and to play a role in any sensible definition of symplectic Schur process.
 However, a special case of \cite[Thm.~7.22]{Rai-2005} (see~\Cref{branching_SP_thm} below) gives

 Naively, this seems to indicate (by comparing with the skew Schur functions defined in \cite[Ch.~I, Equation~(5.9)]{M-1995}) that the reasonable definition of ``skew universal symplectic characters'' should be exactly the same as the skew Schur functions.
-Nevertheless, our key insight is that, in order to define the symplectic Schur process, it is necessary to introduce and develop the combinatorial properties of a novel family of symmetric functions.
+However, by using only skew Schur functions, we obtain nothing other than the classical Schur process, as in~\eqref{eq:Schur process}.
+Our new key insight is that, in order to define the symplectic Schur process, it is necessary to introduce and develop the combinatorial properties of a novel family of symmetric functions $T_{\lambda,\mu}$ that are generalizations of Schur polynomials $s_\lambda$.

 Define the symmetric functions $T_{\la,\mu}$, parametrized by two partitions $\la,\mu$, which will be called the \emph{down-up Schur functions}, by the formula

 where $d_{\mu,\nu}^\la$ are the Newell-Littlewood (NL) coefficients~\cite{Lit-1958, New-1951}.
 These coefficients are symplectic versions of the Littlewood-Richardson coefficients, as they compute the multiplicity of an irreducible representation in the decomposition of tensor products of irreducible representations of the symplectic group; see~\cite{KT-1987,GOY-2021}.
 In \Cref{sec:du_schur}, we prove the following new combinatorial formulas for the symmetric functions $T_{\la,\mu}(y)$.